Iran aims for baby boom, but are Iranians in the mood?

 He predicted the measures were not likely to work with the wider population, however, citing the failure of initiatives like the promise of payment in 2010 for each newborn of one million tomans, at the time worth about $1,000.

-"A million tomans is nothing for a family to change their behaviour," he said.
+"A million tomans is nothing for a family to change their behavior," he said.

 (Additional reporting by Zahra Hosseinian in Zurich; Editing by Sonya Hepinstall)